Emmanuelle Guyon, the mirror of your emotions

 Eoderoceras ammonite, Jurassic fossil necklace in sterling silver

-The “Ammonite Eoderoceras” necklace, crafted in sterling silver, pays tribute to one of the ocean’s ancient and enigmatic creatures.
-Once masters of the seas, these beings are now frozen in stone, appearing to us as fossils—silent witnesses to a history hundreds of millions of years old.
-The ammonites’ shells, reminiscent of snails but far larger and more complex, reveal a fascinating internal architecture: a series of chambers separated by curved walls called septa, often forming intricate patterns known as sutures.
-These structures were not merely decorative; they enabled the ammonite to regulate its buoyancy—much like modern submarines—and offered safe refuge from predators.
+The "Ammonite eoderoceras" silver necklace depicts a marine creature, once master of the oceans.
+Now frozen in stone, it appears as a fossil, a silent witness to a history hundreds of millions of years old.
+Ammonite shells, similar to those of snails but much larger and more complex, reveal a fascinating internal architecture: an orderly sequence of chambers separated by curved partitions called septa, often forming sinuous patterns called sutures.
+These structures were not only aesthetic; they allowed the ammonite to adjust its buoyancy, much like modern submarines, and provided it with secure shelter from predators.

-The name "ammonite," inspired by the coiled shape of their shells, recalls the curved horns of rams.
-Pliny the Elder called them cornua Ammonis—the horns of Ammon—in reference to the Egyptian god Amun, often depicted with such horns.
-This symbolic link between fossilization, spiraled form, and ancient divinity imbues these fossils with a sacred dimension—where myth and nature converge.
+The origin of the name "ammonite," inspired by their spiral shell, evokes the curled horns of rams.
+Pliny the Elder called them "cornua Ammonis"—the horns of Ammon—in reference to the Egyptian god Amun, often depicted wearing such horns.

-Eoderoceras is a species of ammonite that lived during the Early Jurassic, around 190 million years ago.
-It is characterized by its regular spiral shape and pronounced ribbing, and belongs to a highly diverse group of ammonites.
-This pendant is a faithful reproduction, cast from a mold of an actual Eoderoceras fossil found on a beach in the Dorset region of England—a site renowned for its paleontological wealth and inscribed as a UNESCO World Heritage Site under the name “Jurassic Coast.”
+Eoderoceras is a species of ammonite dating back to the Early Jurassic period, approximately 190 million years ago.
+It is distinguished by its regular spiral shape and pronounced ribs, and belonged to a highly diverse group of ammonites.
+This pendant is a faithful reproduction, made by casting, of an Eoderoceras specimen discovered on a beach in Dorset, England—a site world-renowned for its paleontological richness, listed as a UNESCO World Heritage Site under the name "Jurassic Coast."

-The ammonite transcends time and space to become a powerful symbol of life’s eternal cycles.
-Its spiral—often linked to the Fibonacci sequence—evokes infinity, organic growth, evolution, and also return and renewal.
-It reminds us that every ending marks the beginning of a new journey.
-Across the ages, ammonites have fascinated scholars, artists, and mystics alike, inviting reflection on nature’s laws, the passage of time, and the enduring mystery of life held within stone.
+The ammonite transcends time and space to become a symbol of life.
+Its spiral, often associated with the Fibonacci sequence, evokes infinity, organic growth, evolution, but also return and renewal.
+It is a powerful reminder that every end marks the beginning of a new journey.
+Throughout the ages, it has fascinated men—whether scholars, artists, or mystics—inviting them to meditate on the laws of nature, the passage of time, and the mystery of life that perpetuates itself in the stone.

 As we currently dwell in Mexico, provide a period of 3 to 6 weeks to receive your order for free with normal post service.
 Thank you for taking this information into account before ordering in our shop.
 At checkout, you will also have the option of choosing an express shipping. (please, read the complete conditions of shipping here).